A BSDE approach to the asymmetric risk-sensitive optimization and its applications: Introduction

 Moreover, for the linear-quadratic (LQ) case, Hansen and Sargent \cite{Hansen-Sargent-1995} considered a discrete-time LQ, Gaussian risk-sensitive control problem with discounting.
 A continuous-time risk-sensitive LQ problem was studied by Lim and Zhou \cite{LimZhou05}.
 Duncan \cite{Duncan} solves the LQ counterpart of (\ref{intro-exp-objec})-(\ref{intro-fward-state-eq}) by using a completion-of-square approach instead of MP or DPP.
 Nevertheless, in the case of asymmetric risk-sensitive LQ control, one cannot follow the ideas in \cite{Duncan} by carrying out the completion-of-squares approach in the exponential in (\ref{intro-exp-objec}) because the logarithmic (equivalently, exponential) transformation fails as we mentioned early.

-The first main contribution in this paper is the proposal of a new criterion that describes the asymmetric risk-sensitivity.
-It can interpret the asymmetric risk attitudes toward different risk sources emerging in economics and finance, and can only be defined through the initial value of the solutions of quadratic BSDEs.
+The main contributions in this paper are as follows: Firstly, a new criterion that describes the asymmetric risk-sensitivity is proposed, which can only be defined through the initial value of the solutions of quadratic BSDEs.
+Not only can it interpret the asymmetric risk attitudes toward different risk sources emerging in economics and finance, but also provides a practical basis of the problem (\ref{intro-obje-recursive}) governed by (\ref{intro-FBSDE-state-eq}).
 Due to the failure of the logarithmic transformation in the asymmetric risk-sensitive case, it is difficult to obtain the Taylor expansion for multivariate risk-sensitive parameters.
 By applying the convex perturbation method, we obtain the Taylor expansion for the asymmetric risk-sensitive criterion.

-Second, in view of the asymmetric risk-sensitive control problems themselves, when $(\Phi,f)$ are uniformly bounded, by a simple application of our earlier work \cite{Hu-Ji-Xu22} in problem (\ref{intro-obje-recursive}) with (\ref{intro-FBSDE-state-eq}), we obtain a new asymmetric risk-sensitive MP without the smoothness assumption on the value function, which generalizes the results obtained by Lim and Zhou \cite{LimZhou05}.
+To further explore the meaning of $\Gamma$ in terms of risk-sensitivity like (\ref{intro-expan}), the Taylor expansion for the asymmetric risk-sensitive criterion is a key issue.
+Without loss of generality, we put $d=2$ and $\Gamma$ be a diagonal matrix whose entries $\gamma_{1},\gamma_{2}>0$ and $\gamma_{1}\neq\gamma_{2}$ to illustrate our results.
+The Taylor expansion is ultimately expressed by